About Me

 - PC member, “Ubiquitous Privacy: Research and Design for Mobile and IoT Platforms” - The Networked Privacy Workshop at CSCW 2019.

-- PC member, The 4th European Workshop on Usable Security, 2019, 2020.
+- PC member, The 4th European Workshop on Usable Security: 2020 and 2019.

 Awards